- Forced limited collaborative robots have changed the rules of the game in manufacturing.

 1. Barrier-Guarded Work Zone

 Note: The remaining four ways to safely integrate a robot allow for varying degrees of collaboration between the robot and humans.
-ISO and RIA Safety Standards define the requirements for each method and a system safety assessment, by trained engineers, is a requirement!
+ISO and RIA Safety Standards define the requirements for each method, whether used for medical applications or other industrial equipment, and a system safety assessment, by trained engineers, is a requirement.

 2. Safety Monitored Stop

 This method uses safety-rated sensing devices to detect when a human enters the robot’s work zone, with the robot controller quickly stopping the robot arm’s motion.
 Power to the robot is maintained and once the worker leaves the monitored area, the robot picks up where it left off.
-This method may save significant system downtime and almost all current, industrial robots can be used in this manner.
+This method may save significant system downtime and almost all current, industrial robots can be used in this manner for a variety of applications.

 3. Hand Guiding